No "swollen face" in the morning

 Fresh morning breath

-Muscles relax, no cramps or spasms
+Relaxed muscles, no cramps or spasms

 Eye cramps are often blamed on overtraining or poor sleeping posture.
-Those factors play a role, but the kidneys also regulate electrolyte levels, especially calcium, sodium, magnesium, and potassium.
+Those factors do play a role, but the kidneys also regulate electrolyte levels, especially calcium, sodium, magnesium, and potassium.
 Imbalances in these minerals can cause strange cramps, spasms, or twitches in the eyelids.

 Smooth muscles, without cramps, especially during sleep or after exercise, indicate good kidney health.